We set you a personal food target. Plus an exercise target to burn 200 kcals a day.

 If you are genuinely feeling satisfied on less calories than your allowance and are getting a balanced diet, there is certainly no need to eat for the sake of eating (just don't go below 1,200 calories a day).
 Learn to 'listen' to your body – if you need to eat up to your limit then do so, if you are not hungry, then stop.

-So by all means feel free to save up some calories for later in the week.
-Just use the Week View to keep an eye on how you're doing across the week – as long as your 'under' days off-set the 'over' days you'll still be on track to lose weight.
+The answer is yes, and it's definitely better to 'save' them in advance rather than spending calories with the intention of paying them back, and then it not happening!
+Use the Week View to keep an eye on how you're doing across the week – as long as your 'under' days off-set the 'over' days you'll still be on track to lose weight.
+Just ensure your average intake across the week is not falling below 1,200 calories, as this is the absolute minimum we would recommend.

 Users who have upgraded to iOS14+ will only be able to install the new iOS14 Widgets.